Table of Contents

 This allotrope of phosphorus does not exhibit phosphorescence (a type of photo luminescence).
 Red phosphorus is not as chemically reactive as its white phosphorus counterpart.

-Red phosphorus was first discovered when the Anton von Schrotter, an Austrian chemist, heated white phosphorus to 300oC.
+Red phosphorus was first discovered when Anton von Schrotter, an Austrian chemist, heated white phosphorus to 300oC.
 Some other important methods to obtain red phosphorus are discussed in this subsection.

 From White Phosphorus

-- The manufacture of this red phosphorus involves the heating of white phosphorus (which must be submerged in water) to 550K in a steel pot for 3-4 days.
+- The manufacture of red phosphorus involves the heating of white phosphorus (which must be submerged in water) to 550K in a steel pot for 3-4 days.

 - The wastage of phosphorus in the form of vapour is prevented with the help of a system that condenses the reflux.